TheRF/paletteconvert-simple/README.md

 paletteconvert-simple
 =====================

-a simple Python script for rudimentary palette convertion
+a simple Python script for rudimentary palette conversion